nfrastack/container-laravel/README.md

 ## About

-This repository will build a conatiner image for running [Laravel](https://laravel.net/) applications either in a development or production capacity, including [Nginx](https://www.nginx.org) w/[PHP-FPM](https://php.net).
+This repository will build a container image for running [Laravel](https://laravel.net/) applications either in a development or production capacity, including [Nginx](https://www.nginx.org) w/[PHP-FPM](https://php.net).

 ## Maintainer